 Most recently Mr. Schad was Majority Counsel to the Erie County Legislature where he provided counsel on matters related to the Erie County Charter and state and federal laws impacting the operation of county government.

 He resides in the Town of Amherst with his wife, Priscilla.
-They have have six children and eleven grandchildren.
+They have six children and eleven grandchildren.

 ROBERT J. LICHTENTHAL, JR.